the-scream_westmountmag

 Consequences of stress

 Stress impacts our ability to do our jobs effectively, and it affects how we work with other people.
-This can have a serious impact on our careers, our general wellbeing, and our relationships.
+This can have a profound impact on our careers, our general well-being, and our relationships.
 Long-term stress can also cause conditions such as burnout, cardiovascular disease, stroke, depression, high blood pressure, and a weakened immune system.
 (Sure, if you’re stressed, the last thing you want to think about is how damaging it can be.
 However, you do need to know how important it is to take stress seriously.)

 ‘Long-term stress can also cause conditions such as burnout, cardiovascular disease, stroke, depression, high blood pressure, and a weakened immune system.’